Reeb Voting Rights Project

 Get into “Good Trouble” with Reeb Voting Rights Project

-We need you – the hundreds of members and friends of All Souls, who have powered us over the past seven years – to mobilize and equip voters with the information they need to ensure their votes count and their voices are heard.
+We need you – the hundreds of members and friends of All Souls, who have powered us since 2014 – to mobilize and equip voters with the information they need to ensure their votes count and their voices are heard.

 Join us as we work in solidarity with other UU congregations and community partner organizations that center the leadership of people of color, work in communities with historically low voter participation, and advocate for changes to oppressive voting laws.